vmlaker/hello-websocket/README.rst

 Details
 -------

-The code runs a *recorder* process that continuously reads images from the webcam.
-Upon every capture it writes the image to a Redis key-value store.
+A *recorder* process continuously reads images from a webcam.

-Separately, a *server* process (running Tornado) handles websocket messages.
+Upon every capture, it writes the image to a Redis key-value store.

-Upon receiving a request message (sent from *client* web browser) it retrieves the latest image from the Redis database and sends it to the *client* over websocket connection.
+A separate *server* process (running Tornado) handles websocket requests sent by the *client*, i.e. web browser.
+Upon receiving the request, it retrieves the latest image from the Redis database and sends it to the client over the established websocket connection.

 .. image:: https://github.com/vmlaker/hello-websocket/blob/master/diagram.png?raw=true

 The *client* web page is dead simple:
-It sends an initial request on a WebSocket.
+It sends an initial request on a websocket.
-When image data comes in, it assigns it to ``src`` attribute of the ``<img>`` tag, then simply sends the next request.
+When image data arrives, it assigns it to ``src`` attribute of the ``<img>`` tag, then simply sends the next request.
 That's it!

 Installation